 “Shaping the future of technology”

-As a company, OpenAI’s mission is to develop artificial general intelligence (AGI) which benefits humanity as a whole, and they’ve shown a reassuring amount of dedication to ensuring their models are as aligned with human intentions and values as possible.
+As a company, OpenAI’s mission is to develop artificial general intelligence (AGI) which benefits humanity as a whole, and they’re dedicated to ensuring their models are as aligned with human intentions and values as possible.

 “We’re excited to see how people use GPT-4 as we work towards developing technologies that empower everyone,” states OpenAI, with an employee also stating in GPT-4’s promo video: